NREL/pv_tomcat/README.md

 ## Optics input file format

 The optics file details where solar radiaiton is abosorbed within the module and photocurrent changes for different angles of incidence.
 It must be a `.csv` file with the following column names.
-Note that all values should include cosine losses from angle of incidence:
+Note that all values should include cosine losses from angle of incidence.
 `angle` The angle of incidence for solar illumination in degrees, 0 is normal
 `glass_abs_W/m2` Absorbed energy in the front glass
 `encapsulant_abs_W/m2` Absorbed energy in the front encapsulant